elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 - From the EC2 dashboard click on 'Launch Instance'
 - Name your instance
-- Select an Ubuntu image
+- Select an Ubuntu image.
 - Select and t2.Micro instance type.
 This is a very small application so we don't need much.
 - Select a key pair to be able to login to the instance
 - Select a security group or set a security that allows inbound traffic over SSH and HTTP traffict on port 22 and 80 respectively